Main illustration: Kyle Wayne Benson

 The anatomy of a marketing tech stack [with recommended tools]

-That said, when building out a marketing technology stack there are a set of foundational technologies you should always consider.
-This works as well for a B2B company like Intercom as it does for any B2C company.
+That said, there are some technologies you should consider as foundational to your marketing technology stack as you begin to build it, and these works as well for a B2B company like Intercom as it does for any B2C company.

 We’ll start by breaking your marketing stack down into three key stages: